Looking for a safe, natural solution for symptoms such as anxiety, insomnia, depression, or constipation? Contact Pamela for help.

 More time-saving news: you don’t have to start from scratch if you want to communicate to physicians that Reiki treatment is safe, and how Reiki treatment can support their patients.

-The first three papers are all that you need.
-The Reiki review article overviews the science, practice, history and theory.
-“Reiki Support for Cancer Patients” updates the research and tells specifically how Reiki can help anyone who is addressing cancer.
-The paper focuses on the human experience rather than disease pathology (Reiki does not address disease directly).
+“Reiki for Support for Cancer Patients” discusses research and tells specifically how Reiki practice can help anyone who is addressing cancer.
+The paper focuses on the human experience rather than disease pathology (Reiki practice balances the patient overall rather than addressing disease directly).
 That means the information and perspective this paper offers can be easily customized to fit any disease population (i.e. people addressing any medical diagnosis).
-Just do a little internet research to learn the particular challenges faced by people addressing the disease of interest.
-There will be much overlap here–for example, anxiety is common among people with any serious medical diagnosis–but you want to find out what in particular concerns this group of people.

 The “Reiki Vibrational Healing” interview speaks to physicians, in language comfortable to them, about the clinical advantages Reiki treatment offers, without making claims.